kevinfengcs88/nvim/README.md

 ```
 export DISPLAY=:0
 ```
+- To set up Svelte development, make sure that treesitter has svelte, javascript, and css installed, and then install the svelte-language-server through Mason

 ## List of dependencies/tools
 Below is a list of dependencies/tools for my Neovim config and overall development environment